 Breeding and calving both occur in winter, as gestation lasts around 11 months.
 Nursing seems to continue until calves are one year old.
 Both females and males are sexually mature at around 5 years old and females typically give birth every two to three years.

 Teeth mark scars suggest that killer whales commonly attack humpbacks.
-It is likely however, that only young calves suffer fatal attacks.
+It is likely however, that only young calves and sick animals suffer fatal attacks.